 Table tennis started in England and was a parlor game in the beginning.
-But with time, the game gained popularity, and finally, in 1988, the game was added to the Summer Olympics.
-Although the rules of table tennis seem very simple and easy, the needed skills are not easy.
-In this article, you will get to know all the basic skills in table tennis.
+However, with time, the game gained popularity, and finally, in 1988, the game was added to the Summer Olympics.
+Although the rules of table tennis seem very simple and easy, the needed skills are challenging.
+In this article, you will learn all the basic table tennis skills.

 What Are The Skills Needed In Playing Table Tennis?